 What is Post Traumatic Stress Disorder (PTSD), and how does EMDR therapy help?

-However society began to see that this disorder affected a range of people, who had one thing in common – they had all been through some type of traumatic event, such as sexual abuse, exposure to violence, being a victim of crime, natural disasters such as fire and tsunamis, and the like.
+However gradually it became evident that this disorder affected people from all walks of life.
+The one thing that they had in common?
+They had all been through some type of traumatic event, such as sexual abuse, exposure to violence, being a victim of crime, natural disasters such as fire and tsunamis, and the like.

-- Flashbacks of the traumatic event through intrusive memories or nightmares.
-As well as generating strong emotions, there may be physical symptoms such as sweating, heart palpitations or panic attacks.
+- Flashbacks: these could be in the form of nightmares, or intrusive and distressing memories.
+As well as generating strong emotions, these led to physical symptoms such as sweating, heart palpitations, shaking and panic attacks.

 PTSD is in essence a type of anxiety disorder that can happen after a deeply threatening or scary event.
 Even if you weren’t directly involved, and were simply a witness, the shock of what happened can be so great that you have a hard time living a normal life.